sabirprogrammer/humannactionrecgonition/README.md

 ## Conclusion

-SmartPose.AI successfully demonstrates that real-time human action detection is possible using lightweight tools like MediaPipe and Random Forest.
+Humman Action Recognition successfully demonstrates that real-time human action detection is possible using lightweight tools like MediaPipe and Random Forest.
 Its modular design and web-based GUI make it accessible and extensible for future innovation.
 The project bridges the gap between theoretical research and practical application.

 ---